13 Ways To Pack Your Bento Box With (Amazing) Food For Work

-The bento box is an ideal combination of functionality and aesthetic, making it the perfect lunch companion for kindergarteners and workplace warriors alike.
+The bento box is an ideal combination of functional and stylish, making it the perfect lunch companion for kindergarteners and workplace warriors alike.

-The bento has long been a staple of Japanese culture, elevated in the 17th century from humble beginnings into an art form, with carefully prepared meals served in ornate lacquered-wood boxes during tea parties and at the theatre.
-Jump to the 21st century, when the bento box has moved West.
-Segmented snack boxes are sold at Starbucks and convenience stores, and snazzy bento boxes line the shelves of homewares shops.
+It has long been a staple of Japanese culture, elevated in the 17th century from humble beginnings into an art form, with carefully prepared meals served in ornate lacquered-wood boxes during tea parties and at the theatre.
+Jump to the 21st century, when the bento box started gaining popularity in the west.
+Segmented snack boxes are now sold at Starbucks and convenience stores, and snazzy bento boxes line the shelves of houseware shops.

 But all those compartments mean owners may be seeking some combination inspiration; here are 13 bento box ideas, from on-the-go breakfasts to desk lunches and everything in between: